adamdayan/enigma_simulator/README.md

 # enigma_simulator
 Imperial C++ CW to create a simulation of an Enigma Machine.
+The coursework spec can be found in the pdf.